A Study of BGB324 (Bemcentinib) in Combination With Erlotinib in Patients With Non-Small Cell Lung Cancer

 Detailed Description

-This is a multi-center, multi-arm open-label Phase I/2 study that will be conducted at up to 10 clinical sites in the US.
+This is a multi-center, multi-arm open-label Phase 1/2 study that was conducted at 10 clinical sites in the United States and in Europe.

-In Arm A the dose of bemcentinib (BGB324) will be escalated in a standard 3+3 fashion until an maximum tolerated dose (MTD) of the combination (bemcentinib + erlotinib) is established.
-The dose of bemcentinib to be investigated in arm B and C will be confirmed upon recommendation of a Safety Review Committee.
+In Arm A the dose of bemcentinib (BGB324) was escalated in a standard 3+3 fashion until a maximum tolerated dose (MTD) of the combination (bemcentinib + erlotinib) was established.
+The dose of bemcentinib to be investigated in Arm B and C was confirmed upon recommendation of a Safety Review Committee.

-Arm B and C will open in parallel and will investigate bemcentinib in combination with erlotinib.
+Arm B and C was open in parallel to investigate bemcentinib in combination with erlotinib.

 Study Type